steven-exarcos/pass-documentation/community/developer-guidelines.md

 ## Change Request/Bug Report

-The process for initiating a change request or submitting a bug report is through submitting a GitHub issue.
+Would you like to suggest a change to PASS or report a bug?
+This is done by submitting a GitHub issue.

 * When creating an issue to report a bug or suggest a new feature, use the [eclipse-pass/main repository](https://github.com/eclipse-pass/main/issues).
 * If available for your particular issue use one of the available [issue templates in the main repository](https://github.com/eclipse-pass/main/issues/new/choose).